volkszaehler/mbmd/README.md

 | SDM630 v1 | 3 | + | + | + | + | + | + | + | + |
 | SDM630 v2 | 3 | + | + | + | + | + | + | + | + |

+Please note that voltage, current, power and power factor are always reported for each connected phase.

  * SDM120: Cheap and small (1TE), but communication parameters can only be set over MODBUS, which is currently not supported by this project.
 You can use e.g.